dgreif/ring/homebridge/README.md

   * Camera Feed
     * Shows a snapshot from the camera while viewing the room in Home
     * Shows a live feed from the camera if you click on it.
-The feed is **video only** and may not work on some networks with strict NAT settings.
+The feed supports video out of the box, and will supply audio as well if you have `ffmpeg` with `libfdk_aac` installed.
+See the [FFmpeg wiki](https://github.com/dgreif/ring/wiki/FFmpeg#homebridge-audio-support) for details on audio support.
+Camera streams may not work on some networks with strict NAT settings.
   * Motion Sensor
     * Can be hidden with `hideCameraMotionSensor`
   * Light (if camera is equipped)